githubtraining/security-strategy-essentials/responses/01_find-vulnerabilities.md

 ## Finding vulnerable dependencies

 Security vulnerabilities can cause a range of problems for your project or the people who use it.
 A vulnerability could affect the confidentiality, integrity, or availability of a project.
 Sometimes vulnerabilities aren't in the code you write, but in the code your project depends on.
-Staying up-to-date with the most recent versions is the best line of defense.
+Staying up-to-date with the most recent versions is the best line of defense, but has the potential to cause integration issues, so GitHub alerts you of the safest next-version of a dependency.

 This repository has some existing dependencies which will need updating to stay secure.